 Candidates may also apply to any of our UK centres providing they are able to arrange for the appropriate visa requirements to be met in advance of the examination.

-To find out more about our international activities view the MRCP(UK) international brochure.
+To find out more about our international activities download our new brochure.

 Places where MRCP(UK) examinations are held outside the UK